holographicSol/pyportplexed/README.md

 In early development.

-Multiplex via ports using subprocess(s) to the n.

-Please be aware the for flexibility during development phase, the pyportplex threads accept a call to eval().
-This is extremely powerful so please use caution.

 If you left Python for a while to find threads in another language you may come back home.